jim-schilling/splurge-key-custodian/README.md

 5. **Expiration**: Use key expiration to enforce key lifecycle management
 6. **Index Recovery**: The system can automatically rebuild the index from credential files if needed
 7. **Memory Security**: Use context managers to ensure sensitive data is cleaned up
-8. **Rate Limiting**: Configure appropriate rate limits to prevent brute force attacks
-9. **Input Validation**: All input is validated and sanitized to prevent injection attacks
+8. **Input Validation**: All input is validated and sanitized to prevent injection attacks

 ## Examples